LudovicEspeel/course-web-essentials/docs/32_frontend_scripting_js/README.md

 * `document.body`: gets the `<body>` element
 * `document.documentElement`: gets the `<html>` element

-Here's an example demonstrating how to select elements using the different JavaScript methods:
+Here's an example demonstrating how to select elements using the different DOM methods:

 ```html
 <head>